Escaping Arrow's Theorem: The Advantage-Standard Model: Advantage-Standard Representable CCRs

-Thus, we conclude that not only must IIA be weakened to AS rationalizability, but also negative transitivity must be weakened.
-As we shall see, acyclicity and even transitivity are compatible with AS rationalizability and Pareto.
+Thus, we conclude that not only must IIA be weakened to AS representability, but also negative transitivity must be weakened.
+As we shall see, acyclicity and even transitivity are compatible with AS representability and Pareto.